boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : flags

 Additional Information:
+: See the assigned bits to each IPv6 extension header type in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
 : See {{IANA-EH}} for assigned extension header types.
 : See {{Section 4 of !RFC8200}} for the general definition of IPv6 extension headers.